VERDICT

 With more than17 million forward-thinking readers, MyGolfSpy provides reviews you can trust.
 Every product you read about has gone through the most extensive testing in the industry to help you come to a more informed decision.

-In this comprehensive test, this product was evaluated in multiple categories based on what consumers told us was most important to them.
+In this review, the Pro XE was tested in multiple categories.
+Everything was based on what consumers told us was most important to them.
 It is then ranked head-to-head against other products in the same category.

 The Bushnell Pro XE is the No. 1 choice on the PGA TOUR and claimed the top spot in out Most Wanted Rangefinder test in 2022.
 It scored a whopping 94.5/100 or 4.75 out of 5 stars if you will.
 The Pro XE comes with slope technology to help with those hill adjustments, visual jolt when locking on to a target and top-quality optics.
 It also boasts a magnet to attach to the cart.

 What pushed the Bushnell Pro XE to become top dog is their element-compensation component.
-The rangefinder can calculate the distance, temperature, barometric pressure and slope at the same time which, in turn, provides the most accurate yardage.
+The rangefinder can calculate the distance, temperature, barometric pressure.
+Not to mention it takes into account the slope all at the same time which, in turn, provides the most accurate yardage.
 Oh, if that’s not enough, it comes with the Bushnell app for more visual and GPS yardages.

 NERD TALK